sclayton33/awesome-biomedical-stuff/CONTRIBUTING.md

 # Notes on contributing
 Please only link to relevant resources.

+You will need to fork this repository to your own github to edit and create a pull request once edited.
+You should be able to merge on your own, but if not I will merge it.

 # Format for new entries

 Please follow the template below to add a new resource to the list.